Shadow surface states in topological Kondo insulators: Introduction

 The TKI mean field model, with additional NNN coupling, retains a strong topological insulator classification upon lowering the point-group symmetry from cubic to tetragonal, as indicated by the changes in the surface-state spectrum.
 For general NNN hybridization anisotropy, an even number of additional Dirac points appear in the surface-state spectrum.
 When shadow states with a finite FS emerge, the chemical potential intersects the surface-state bands at an odd number of points along any axis extending from the center of the BZ, as shown in Fig. (1) (a) along $\Gamma$-M.

-We further show that the relative strength of NNN and nearest-neighbor (NN) hybridization controls the size of the shadow state FS, which approaches the extremal area of the unhybridized bands for specific value of parameters.
-In these cases, shadow states provide an alternative to previously-proposed mechanisms underlying large-frequency QO which involve the bulk Landau-levels or surface Kondo breakdown.
-Although a finite gap opens along the surface-state FS for any finite out-of-plane NNN hybridization, as previously discussed, we expect it's effect on the QO is negligible as long as the Landau level spacing is larger than the surface gap.
-While not immediately applicable to the anomalous QO in cubic SmB$_{6}$, shadow states can also become natural candidates in cases where the symmetry is lowered via application of uniaxial strain.
+We further show that the relative strength of NNN and NN hybridization controls the size of the shadow state FS, which approaches the extremal area of the unhybridized bands for specific value of parameters.
+Although a finite gap opens along the surface-state FS for any finite in-plane NNN hybridization, as previously discussed, we expect it's effect on the QO is negligible as long as the Landau level spacing is larger than the surface gap.
+Similar finite gap can also be opened through sharp disorder which initiates large momentum scattering.
+For sufficiently clean systems their effect on QO should still be minor.
+Therefore, while the realized shadow states are not symmetry protected, for specific range of NN and NNN hybridizations the QO response due to the shadow states is robust.